jpuli/pqvp/README.md

 **Requirement K: Created a prototype that works on multiple devices, and presents a responsive design**

-**Requirement L: Used at least five (5) modern and open-source technologies, regardless of architectural ayer (frontend, backend, etc.)**
+**Requirement L: Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.)**

 **Requirement M: Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used**